 Skip to main contentSkip to footer

-No. These chips are not replacements for your main microcontroller.
-They work alongside it, handling the communication protocol so your MCU can focus on processing logic, sensors, or user interfaces.
+No. They work alongside it, handling the communication protocol so your MCU can focus on processing logic, sensors, or user interfaces.
 It’s a division of labor that increases system reliability and reduces firmware complexity.

 Got more questions?